EperezOk/socks-v5-proxy/README.md

 ## Usage

 To compile both the server and client run "make" or "make all".
-Both will be generated on the root folder.
+Both will be generated on the root folder with the names of "socks5d" for the server and "client" for the client.

 To get more information about the options of both run them with the flag "-h".